Sample-Efficient Human Evaluation of Large Language Models via Maximum Discrepancy Competition

-Finally, it is simple and cost-effective to incorporate a new LLM (i.e., $f_{N+1}$) into the MAD competition.
-No modifications are required for the current sampled instruction set $\mathcal{I}$ and the MAD response set $\mathcal{R}$ with the associated human preferences.
-The additional work involves sampling new $N \times K$ instructions (and corresponding responses) that maximize the difference between $f_{N+1}$ and $\mathcal{F}=\left\{f_{n}\right\}_{n=1}^{N}$, collecting human preferences, and updating the global ranking scores using Eq. \eqref{eq:elo}.
-The procedure of ranking a new LLM is summarized in Algorithm \ref{alg:newLLM} (see Appendix \ref{ap:newLLM}).
+Integrating an additional LLM $f_{N+1}$ into MAD Competition is both straightforward and cost-effective.
+The identified MAD response set $\mathcal{R}$, along with their associated human preferences, remains unchanged.
+One needs only to sample a new collection of $N \times K$ instruction-response pairs to accentuate behavioral differences between $f_{N+1}$ and $\mathcal{F}=\{f_n\}_{n=1}^N$, obtain human preferences on these new pairs, and then update the global ranking via Eqs.~\eqref{eq:elo1} to~\eqref{eq:elo3}.
+The complete procedure for adding a new LLM is detailed in Algorithm \ref{alg:newLLM}.